Design and Production

 The best image file format is a JPEG (images cannot be extracted from a Word document).

-After you’ve submitted the design request form, you can email the image file(s) to firstname.lastname@example.org.
+Image files may be uploaded via the request form.
+Or if providing images at a later time, you can email the image file(s) to email@example.com.
 The image file should be at the size you want it to appear in the printed piece with a resolution of 300 dpi.

 Please note: You must have express permission from the copyright holder to use the image.
 Failure to secure permission could result in fines that will be passed on to your department.